NCOIL Concludes Successful Spring Meeting in Charleston

 Applauds Effort to Increase Financial Literacy and Education Across the Country

 Belmar, NJ – The National Council of Insurance Legislators (NCOIL) is proud to highlight April as Financial Literacy Month.
-This month serves as a reminder of the importance of financial literacy for consumers of all ages across the country and encourages proper financial planning and education.
+This nationwide initiative encourages proper financial planning and education and serves as a reminder of the importance of financial literacy for consumers of all ages across the country.

 ###